willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

   - I expect this will shift in weight from writing a custom made application and pulling two libraries into it and co-ordinating the calls and marshalling data into the different formats, to something more like configuring the plugin for one product to make it export data to the other product's API.
   - With increased commoditisation, proportionally more work will be in integration and building on top.
 However changing from owning the execution context of that integration within your application to having to deal with it being externalised means an increase in demand for skills in things like undertanding integration patterns, in building tolerant clients with retry logic, in creating resilient server endpoints which produce data streams from multiple regions, and figuring out the correct way to determine if the integrations have failed and how to monitor/alert on that.

+### No-code, Low-code, Form Builders
+  - increased productisation of custom work which is very generic
+  - 'form builder' might eat up some of the work you were hand coding for 'capture 5 fields to DB' and 'upload a file'
+  - not likely to have a drop down menu to select 'combine blah blah financial factors with compound interest'
+  - things that promise business people to configure and not need 'coders'
+  - misses the valuable cases, the domain specific cases
+  - also means that building one of these for your business needs to be super highly justifiable
+    - especially when balancing cost of making a product that's sufficiently generic to be useful against making a thing that has so many low-reused functions
+    - can likewise be easier to decompose into reuse/service based parts and custom work
+  - so if you've got skills in higher up areas then not much to worry about when basic things commoditised

 ### Business domain knowledge still remains mostly on the left
   - Translating someone's problems into a definition we can agree on that can be expressed either with code or with composition of components, and deciding which parts to solve ourselves is actually very hard.
   - The parts that are unique to your problem domain are least appetising for other people to try and commoditise, unless they are a direct competitor in your exact target market.
 Even so, specificity to your approach or customer is going to stymie any attempt at external parties competing on this.
 If you're working out what kind of documentation requirements to tell a user to supply in support of their first passport application, based on the current governmental policy and the current state of the user's application and the circumstances in which they are applying, this is not likely to be something that is suitable for others to attempt to commoditise.
 Amazon Elastic Intelligent Passport Documentation Service seems pretty unlikely.